Flavian1998/Humidity-Sensor-HH10D-VHDL-Implementation-via-Quartus-and-MicroSim/Documentation/TUTO.md

 - SDA : it concerns 2 datas that we have to extract : sensitivity and offset that are also needed to find RH% and we will read them with the I2C protocol.
 - SCL : concerns the main clock of the system in an I2C protocol

-All explanations about I2C protocol
+All explanations about I2C protocol needed in the project are in the documentation folder [Documentation/TUTO.md].